waynelinks/webdock/README.md

 Copy any [repository](./repositories/) from this project to your own Git repository and follow it's readme file.

-#### Docker images registry

-[Docker Hub](https://hub.docker.com) is an official registry for Docker images.
-You may use it or setup own private Docker registry.
+### Images registry

-Note that following names are used only to visualise the relationships between repositories.
+Note that following images names are used only to visualise the relationships between repositories.

 ```
 damlys/webdock-web-assets-builder